acerbusace/simpletab/README.md

 # [Simple Tab](https://simpletab.azurewebsites.net)

 A web site which shows the current local time.
 This is hosted by azure webapps.
+Append `?blank` to the url to use black background instead.

 ## Create or Update